 We will determine pupils’ prior knowledge using short assessment activities at the beginning of each lesson.
 We will use a range of teaching methods such as providing information, watching clips, class discussion, interactive activities, sharing and responding to stories, role play, inviting visiting speakers.
 We will ensure lessons remain positive in tone, giving pupils knowledge about the consequences of lifestyle choices in a balanced way allowing them to make informed decisions based on fact and not alarmist.
 We want children to make connections between their learning and real life situations so will hold anonymous Q&A sessions, role play activities helping them to act out situations with their peers.
 This will also be helped by the timetabling of each topic to incorporate other areas of the curriculum where possible.
-For example, Spring Term Year ½ learn about maths in money so their PSHE topic will be ‘What can I do with money?’
+For example, Spring Term Year ½ learn about maths in money so their PSHE including relationships topic will be ‘What can I do with money?’

 We have referred to the PSHE Association guidelines in planning our timetable/curriculum and adopted a question base model – the overview can be found at the end of this document.

-We allocate 50 minutes per week to a timetabled session of PSHE (which is one lesson) covering the topics as listed on the overview.
+We allocate 50 minutes per week to a timetabled session of PSHE including relationships (which is one lesson) covering the topics as listed on the overview.
 This however is enhanced by daily activities that make up everyday life at Prestwich Prep including:

 • Marking celebrations and festivals

 • House Captains (and House Captain surgeries)